Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 For more information go to Ryan’s campaign page.

-Occupation: Deacon and nonprofit leader.
+Occupation: Deacon and non-profit leader.

 Platform:End military aid to Israel.
-Support a $17 minimum wage.
+Supports a $17 minimum wage.
 End right-to-work laws.
 Medicare for all.
 End property taxes going to public schools and shift that to the federal level giving funding.
 Abolish ICE.
+For more information go to Swann’s campaign page.

 Occupation: former university professor

 Platform:Campbell was a professor at the University of South Dakota State University.
 He ran for Metropolitan Water Reclamation district of Greater Chicago in 2018, 2022, and 2024.
-Ran in the 2020 Democratic primary for IL House of Representatives district 20.
+Ran in the 2020 Democratic primary for Illinois House of Representatives District 20.
 Campbell wants to acknowledge mental health as a crisis and has pledged to support veterans as well as to monitor countries such as China, Iran, and North Korea.

 For more information go to Campbell’scampaign website.

 Platform: According to his campaign page he is a staunch Trump and MAGA supporter.
 Abolish property taxes.
 Abolish IRS taxes on retirement income.
-Free prescription drugs on seniors, veterans, and disabled citizens.
+Free prescription drugs for seniors, veterans, and disabled citizens.
 No federal taxes for individuals under 23, or under 26 for full-time students or married couples.

 For more information go to Chlebek’s campaign page.